 What Are Growth Factors?
+Benefits, Science & How to Use

-Growth factors are not new to the skincare industry, in fact they date back from the 50’s when they were first discovered by two scientists – which got them a Nobel Prize in the 80’s, before they started to appear in cosmetic products in the 90’s.
-If you’re an avid skin-care consumer or in your 30s and starting to look for anti-aging products, you have surely seen the term growth factors.
-Designed to support our skin health, Growth Factors or GFs seem to be the new hot active since the breakthrough of hyaluronic acid or vitamin C. So what are the Growth Factors and how good are they for our skin?
+If you’re an avid skincare consumer and/or starting to look for anti-aging products, you’ve surely seen the term growth factors.
+Designed to support our skin health, Growth Factors (or GFs) seem to be the new hot active ingredient since the buzz of hyaluronic acid or vitamin C. So what are Growth Factors, and how good are they for our skin?
 Let’s find out!

 - Epidermal Growth Factor (EGFs): Stimulates cell growth and renewal, for a healthier skin surface.